therealdreg/dregs-flex-bison-example/README.md

 - add a basic CI github actions (makefile.yml...)
 - add tests for elvis operator (?), FOR _ := _ TO _ DO _ DONE loop ...
 - flex and bison as optional tools to build the project (uploaded pre-generated files)
-- windows support + .exe compiled with mingw (deps static)
+- dirty and uncomplete windows support + .exe compiled with mingw (deps static)
 - by default->64bit OS compiles/assembles 32bit code (added instructions for 32bit OS)
 - merged some PR's from original repo by @devaigergely81
 - master to main